Content Creators

 }

-The lines you just added create a new entity , give it a shape based on the 3D model you downloaded, and set its position and scale .
+The lines you just added create a new entity , give it a shape based on the 3D model you downloaded, and set its position and scale via the Transform.

 Add interactivity #

-1. Add a pointer event handler.
-This executes a provided function every time that the player clicks on the avocado.
+At the end of the main() function (before it’s closed by the last }), add a pointer event handler to the avocado entity.
+This executes a custom function every time that the player clicks on the avocado.

 pointerEventsSystem.onPointerDown(